 Reliability and Stability:

-Fiber optic networks are known for their exceptional reliability and stability, as they are less susceptible to environmental factors such as electromagnetic interference and inclement weather.
-In contrast, Airfiber networks may experience signal disruptions or degraded performance during adverse weather conditions or when obstructed by physical obstacles such as buildings or foliage.
+Fibre optic networks are known for their exceptional reliability and stability, as they are less susceptible to environmental factors such as electromagnetic interference and inclement weather.
+In contrast, Airfibre networks may experience signal disruptions or degraded performance during adverse weather conditions or when obstructed by physical obstacles such as buildings or foliage.
+This often raises the common question: is AirFibre reliable?
+The answer depends largely on your location, network setup, and how these external factors typically affect connectivity.

 Coverage and Accessibility: